Extinction rate of continuous state branching processes in critical L\'evy environments

 \section{Proof of Theorem \ref{maintheo}}

-We have now collected all the results necessary to study the asymptotic behaviour of the extinction probability of $Z$.
+We have now collected all the necessary results to study the asymptotic behaviour of the extinction probability of $Z$.
 The proof of Theorem \ref{maintheo} follows from studying the event of survival at time $t$, $\{Z_t>0\}$ in three different situations that depend on the behaviour of the infimum of the environment.
 To be more precise, we split the survival event as follows: for $z,x>0$,

 where $y>0$ will be chosen later on.
 In other words, to deduce our result, we study such events separately for $t$ sufficiently large.